 - Before using the kit, centrifuge the tubes to bring down the contents trapped in the lid. - Do not leave the wells uncovered for extended periods between incubations.
-The addition of reagents for each step should not exceed 10 mins. - Ensure that the plate is properly sealed or covered during the incubation steps, and that the time and temperature are controlled.
+The addition of reagents for each step should not exceed 10 mins.

 3 of 4